wallpants/github-preview.nvim/README.md

     -- port used by local server
     port = 6041,

+    -- true: instances started by other neovim processes are left running --       and a free port is picked by incrementing "port" until one is available -- false: starting the plugin kills any other running instance allow_multiple_instances = false,

     -- set to "true" to force single-file mode & disable repository mode single_file = false,